Frida Data Reporting

 Reporting to HTTP

-You need to write an HTTP service yourself to receive the reported data.
-The HTTP reporting endpoint must implement the POST method.
-FIRERPA will report data to the endpoint via POST and will also encode each field from the metadata as HTTP query parameters, which you can extract and process.
-The data body itself is carried in the body of the POST request.
-FIRERPA will automatically retry 3 times upon receiving 502, 503, or 504 status codes.
-If your backend correctly receives and processes the reported data, it should return the plain text OK or SUCCESS and set the status code to 200 to indicate successful processing.
+You need to write an HTTP service to receive the reported data yourself.
+The HTTP reporting interface must implement the POST method.
+FIRERPA will report data to the interface via POST, and will encode each field of the metadata as HTTP query parameters, which you can extract and process.
+The data body is carried in the POST request body.
+FIRERPA will automatically retry up to 3 times upon receiving 502, 503, or 504 status codes.
+If your backend correctly receives and processes the reported data, it should return plain text OK or SUCCESS with a 200 status code to indicate successful processing.

 Attention

-HTTP requests are multi-threaded, so the messages received by the backend may not follow the reporting order (sequence).
+HTTP requests are multi-threaded; the messages received by the backend may not follow the reporting sequence (sequence).

 Reporting to MQTT

-When reporting to MQTT, you should extract the metadata from UserProperty.
-TLS, username/password authentication, and one-way certificate validation (server certificate verification) are supported, but two-way validation is not.
+When reporting to MQTT, the metadata can be extracted from UserProperty.
+It supports TLS, username/password, and one-way certificate verification (server certificate verification).

-In the URL above, the relevant data will be sent to script/${device_id}/report.
-You can subscribe to these messages using a command like mosquitto_sub -L mqtt://test.mosquitto.org:1883/script/+/report.
+In the above link, the relevant data will be sent to the topic script/${device_id}/report.
+You can subscribe to these messages using something like mosquitto_sub -L mqtt://test.mosquitto.org:1883/script/+/report.

 Reporting to Redis

-Reporting to Redis is relatively simple.
-Since it doesn't carry any metadata, you cannot directly distinguish the data source.
-You might need to achieve this by dynamically modifying the injected script.
-For Redis reporting, FIRERPA will directly push the data body into a queue using LPUSH.
-For example, in the sample script above, the reported data will be pushed into the report_data queue.
+Redis reporting is relatively simple.
+Because it does not carry any metadata, you cannot directly distinguish the data source.
+You may need to achieve this by dynamically modifying the injected script.
+For Redis reporting, FIRERPA will directly push the data body into the queue via LPUSH.
+For example, in the example script above, the reported data will be pushed into the report_data queue.

 Attention